hth313/boost41/doc/assignment.rst

 Assignments
 ***********

-In this chapter we look at various enhancements made to key assignments.
+In this chapter we look at various enhancements made to key assignment mechanism.

 Improved ASN
 ============